LOCAL LINKS: Royal Theaters - Local News 8

 LOCAL LINKS: Royal Theaters

 "The first few months were pretty tough because there were no new films and it was all old stuff and if you love a film you probably own that film.
-But as things have been kind of shaking loose and they've been releasing some new movies we've done relatively well," said Royal Theaters owner Kent Lott.
+But as things have been kind of shaking loose and they've been releasing some new movies we've done relatively well," Royal Theaters owner Kent Lott said.

 The cinema is literally Kent Lott's life.
 He has always loved film and started in the business at a very young age.